felix-lang/felix/doc/refman/setforms.rst

 .. code-block:: felix

-  // INVERSE image of a set under a function
-  // For a function f: t -> t2, an element e
-  // is in a restriction of the domain t if its
-  // image in t2 is in the specified set. fun invimg[t,c2,t2 with Set[c2,t2]]
+  fun invimg[t,c2,t2 with Set[c2,t2]]
     (f:t->t2, x:c2) : set_form[t] =>
     { e : t | (f e) \in x }